kinnison/infrafish/README.md

 Next you'll need to create wireguard keys, you can do this using the `tools/make-wg-keys` utility.
 It will put them into the right SOPS file for you.
-Note, if you run this when the host already has keys, then this will simply overwrite them, so be careful.
+Note, if you run this when the host already has keys, then this might simply overwrite them, so be careful.

+Finally you will need to create SSH keys for the root user which can then be used to support backups etc. Do this with the aptly named `tools/make-root-ssh` utility.
+It will put them into the right SOPS file for you.
+As with the WG keys, this might overwrite so be careful.

 ## Required data in `hosts.nix`